CONFIDENCE & PROTECTION

 Q3: Can I wear a cap or beanie under the helmet?

-A: Thin layers may work; ensure the helmet remains snug and level.
+A: Thin layers may work, but the helmet still needs to stay snug and level.

 Q4: Do kids helmets fit adults?

-Q5: How do I fit a helmet with rear light?
+Q5: How do I fit a helmet with a rear light?

-A: Fit is the same; ensure the helmet sits level and stable.
+A: Fit is the same.
+Make sure the helmet sits level and stable.

 Q6: How often should I re-check fit?